Aliases for SLC22A1 Gene

 GeneCards Summary for SLC22A1 Gene

 SLC22A1 (Solute Carrier Family 22 Member 1) is a Protein Coding gene.
-Diseases associated with SLC22A1 include Leukemia, Chronic Myeloid.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Abacavir transport and metabolism.
+Diseases associated with SLC22A1 include Leukemia, Chronic Myeloid and Chromosome 17Q23.1-Q23.2 Deletion Syndrome.
+Among its related pathways are Carvedilol Pathway, Pharmacokinetics and Atenolol Pathway, Pharmacokinetics.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transmembrane transporter activity.
 An important paralog of this gene is SLC22A2.

 Translocates a broad array of organic cations with various structures and molecular weights including the model compounds 1-methyl-4-phenylpyridinium (MPP), tetraethylammonium (TEA), N-1-methylnicotinamide (NMN), 4-(4-(dimethylamino)styryl)-N-methylpyridinium (ASP), the endogenous compounds choline, guanidine, histamine, epinephrine, adrenaline, noradrenaline and dopamine, and the drugs quinine, and metformin.
 The transport of organic cations is inhibited by a broad array of compounds like tetramethylammonium (TMA), cocaine, lidocaine, NMDA receptor antagonists, atropine, prazosin, cimetidine, TEA and NMN, guanidine, cimetidine, choline, procainamide, quinine, tetrabutylammonium, and tetrapentylammonium.
 Translocates organic cations in an electrogenic and pH-independent manner.
 Translocates organic cations across the plasma membrane in both directions.
 Transports the polyamines spermine and spermidine.
 Transports pramipexole across the basolateral membrane of the proximal tubular epithelial cells.
 The choline transport is activated by MMTS.
 Regulated by various intracellular signaling pathways including inhibition by protein kinase A activation, and endogenously activation by the calmodulin complex, the calmodulin-dependent kinase II and LCK tyrosine kinase.